LinusU/utc-version/readme.md

 # UTC Version

-Return a version string based on the current time.
+Return a version string based on the current date and time.
+If you prefer automatically generating date-only versions based on your latest git tag, try [daily-version](https://github.com/fregante/daily-version).

 ## Installation